Caldararu's conjecture and Tsygan's formality: Proof of Theorem

 \subsection{Functoriality properties of the commutative diagram~\eqref{ref-7.5-118}}

-The computations in the proof of Proposition~\ref{ref-5.5-93} imply the following theorem, expressing the functoriality properties of the commutative diagram~\eqref{ref-7.5-118}. \begin{Thm} For a general algebraic morphism $(\ell,\rho)$ from $(L,R)$ to $(M,S)$ as in Definition~\ref{ref-5.4-92}, which induces an isomorphism $S\otimes_R L\cong M$ of $S$-modules, and such that $L$ is free of rank $d$ over $R$ there exist quasi-isomorphisms $\mathfrak U_{L,1}$, $\mathfrak U_{M,1}$, $\mathfrak S_{L,0}$ and $\mathfrak S_{M,0}$, fitting in the commutative diagram of precalculi up to homotopy
+The computations in the proof of Proposition~\ref{ref-5.5-93} imply the following theorem, expressing the functoriality properties of the commutative diagram~\eqref{ref-7.5-118}. \begin{Thm} For a general algebraic morphism $(\ell,\lambda)$ from $(L,R)$ to $(M,S)$ as in Definition~\ref{ref-5.4-92}, which induces an isomorphism $S\otimes_R L\cong M$ of $S$-modules, and such that $L$ is free of rank $d$ over $R$ there exist quasi-isomorphisms $\mathfrak U_{L,1}$, $\mathfrak U_{M,1}$, $\mathfrak S_{L,0}$ and $\mathfrak S_{M,0}$, fitting into the commutative diagram of precalculi up to homotopy

-where we borrow notations from Proposition~\ref{ref-5.5-93}, and where $\omega_L$ and $\omega_M$, denote the Maurer--Cartan on $C^{\mathrm{coord},L}$ and $C^{\mathrm{coord},M}$ respectively.
-The precalculus structures up to homotopy on $(\mathfrak{g}^\ast_\ast,\mathfrak{m}^\ast_\ast)$ are defined as in \S\ref{ref-5.5-87}. \end{Thm} Almost all important objects appearing in Theorem~\ref{ref-7.3-123}, have already appeared in Theorem~\ref{ref-5.6-101}, hence the functoriality properties extend to the present situation.
-The commutativity of the upper and lower squares involving $j(\omega)$ follows from the compatibility of the inclusions \eqref{ref-6.2-106} with the base extension $S/R$.
+where we borrow notation from Proposition~\ref{ref-5.5-93}, and where $\omega_L$ and $\omega_M$, denote the Maurer--Cartan form on $C^{\mathrm{coord},L}$ and $C^{\mathrm{coord},M}$ respectively.
+The precalculus structures up to homotopy on $(\mathfrak{g}^\ast_i,\mathfrak{m}^\ast_i)$, $\ast=L,M$, $i=1,2$, are defined as in \S\ref{ref-5.5-87}. {}{Moreover the implied homotopies are in a similar way functorial for algebraic morphisms $(\ell,\lambda)$ from $(L,R)$ to $(M,S)$ satisfying $S\otimes_R L\cong M$.} \end{Thm} Almost all important objects appearing in Theorem~\ref{ref-7.3-123} have already appeared in Theorem~\ref{ref-5.6-101}, hence the functoriality properties extend to the present situation.
+The commutativity of the upper and lower squares involving $j(\omega)$ follows from the compatibility of the inclusions \eqref{ref-6.2-106} with the base extension $S/R$. {}{The functoriality properties of the implied homotopies are verified in the same way.
+See~\cite[Lemma 10.1.1]{CVdB} for results on $\mathfrak U_{\ast,1}$ and related homotopies; in virtue of Lemma~\ref{ref-7.2-115}, the hotomopy expressing the compatibility of $\mathfrak S_{\ast,0}$ with cap products descends correctly on $C^{\mathrm{aff},\ast}$, and the functoriality properties of such a homotopy follow along the same lines of the functoriality properties in Theorem~\ref{ref-5.6-101}, as the homotopy under consideration is expressed in terms of scalar combinations of poly-differential operators associated to certain graphs, as the $L_\infty$-quasi-isomorphisms of Kontsevich and Shoikhet.}